KxSystems/pyq/README.md

 [![LGTM](https://img.shields.io/badge/lgtm-review-blue.svg)](https://lgtm.com/projects/g/enlnt/pyq)

 [PyQ][2] brings the [Python programming language][4] to the [kdb+ database][5].
-It allows developers to seamlessly integrate Python and q codes in one application.
+It allows developers to integrate Python and q codes seamlessly in one application.
-This is achieved by bringing the Python and q interpreters in the same process so that codes written in either of the languages operate on the same data.
+This is achieved by bringing the Python and q interpreters into the same process so that code written in either of the languages operates on the same data.
 In PyQ, Python and q objects live in the same memory space and share the same data.